Abilities Expo speakers are highly credentialed experts in their spheres

 Photojournalist and Storyteller, Assignment Atlanta

 A photojournalist and storyteller, Robin worked for more than 25 years for Newsweek, Time, New York Times, and Wall Street Journal.
-Robin now works as a documentary photojournalist for the Georgia Council on Developmental Disabilities and other agencies/non-profits as well continuing his work with several photo agencies.
+Robin now works as a documentary photojournalist for the Georgia Council on Developmental Disabilities and other agencies/not-for-profits as well continuing his work with several photo agencies.
 Robin’s connection to the disabilities community is not by chance.
 His son is differently-abled due to a stroke at birth.
 Learn more at www.assignmentatlanta.com.

 Disabled and Dating!
 Relationships, Intimacy and More!